 Mean score of companies in the Beverage Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, The Hershey Company reported total greenhouse gas emissions of approximately 7,503,635,000 kg CO2e, comprising 178,001,000 kg CO2e from Scope 1 and 61,592,000 kg CO2e from Scope 2 emissions.
-The majority of their emissions, about 7,264,041,000 kg CO2e, were attributed to Scope 3, which includes indirect emissions from their value chain.
-Hershey has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 GHG emissions by 50% by 2030 from a 2018 baseline.
-Additionally, they plan to cut absolute Scope 3 emissions by 25% over the same timeframe.
+The company also disclosed significant Scope 3 emissions, amounting to about 7,264,041,000 kg CO2e, which includes emissions from its value chain.
+Hershey has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2018 as the base year.
+Additionally, the company targets a 25% reduction in absolute Scope 3 emissions over the same timeframe.
 These targets are aligned with the Science Based Targets initiative (SBTi) and include biogenic emissions and removals from bioenergy feedstocks.
-The company has also committed to no deforestation across its primary deforestation-linked commodities by December 31, 2025, and aims to reduce Scope 3 FLAG (Forest, Land, and Agriculture) emissions by 36.4% by 2030.
-Hershey's proactive approach reflects its dedication to sustainability and reducing its carbon footprint in the food and beverage processing sector.
+The Hershey Company is also committed to no deforestation across its primary deforestation-linked commodities by December 31, 2025, further enhancing its sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents